Duncanma/Blog/content/albums/seattle-night-workshop.md

       ]
     },
     {
-      "Title": "Messing around with \u0027intentional camera movement\u0027, in this case ", "Caption": "Public market sign, sharp but with a blurred version stretching out to the left of the image", "Latitude": "",
+      "Title": "Messing around with 'intentional camera movement', in this case moving the camera to the right just at the end of the exposure.", "Caption": "Public market sign, sharp but with a blurred version stretching out to the left of the image", "Latitude": "",
       "Longitude": "",